SimpleVM/simpleVMIntroWorkshop/part52.md

 ### 4.1 Prepare the Metagenomics-Toolkit run

-The Metagenomics-Toolkit will run the steps quality control, assembly, binnning and classification.
+The [Metagenomics-Toolkit](https://github.com/metagenomics/metagenomics-tk) will only run the steps quality control, assembly, binnning and classification.
 Internally is the Metagenomics-Toolkit workflow a Nextflow based workflow and Nextflow is also using commands like sbatch behind the scenes.
-Especially for the classification part we need a lot of storage in order to store the database.
+Especially for the classification part we need a lot of storage in order to store the GTDB database.

-3. Create database directory
+1. Create a database directory

    ```
    mkdir /vol/spool/database
    ```

-4. Download GTDB from our S3 storage using minio again.
+2. We need to download the GTDB database from our S3 storage.
+This time we will use another S3 tool called s5cmd which is pre-installed on the VM.
    ```
-   mc cp --recursive sra/databases/gtdbtk_r226_v2_data/ /vol/spool/release226
+   s5cmd  --endpoint-url https://s3-int.bi.denbi.de  --no-sign-request cp --concurrency 28  s3://databases/gtdbtk_r226_v2_data/release* /vol/spool/database
    ```

-5. Install Java
+3. Install Java

    ```
    sudo apt install -y unzip default-jre
    ```

-6. Install Nextflow
+4. Install Nextflow

    ```
    curl -s https://get.nextflow.io | bash
    ```

-6. Move it to a folder where other binaries usually are stored:
+5. Move it to a folder where other binaries usually are stored:
    ```
-   sudo mv mc /usr/local/bin/
+   sudo mv nextflow /usr/local/bin/
    ```

-7. Change file permissions:
+6. Change file permissions:
    ```
    chmod a+x /usr/local/bin/nextflow
    ```

-8. We need to tell the Toolkit how to access the data stored in S3
+7. We need to tell the Toolkit how to access the data stored in S3

 ```
 cat > /vol/spool/aws.config <<EOF